-The Emotional Being or Heart The emotional being is itself a part of the vital.
+The emotional being is itself a part of the vital.

 The heart is the centre of the emotional being and the emotions are vital movements.
 When the heart is purified, the vital emotions change into psychic feelings or else psychicised vital movements.